 Immediately limit your contact with others and get in touch with your primary care provider.
 Also email email@example.com with information regarding the exposure for further guidance from Health Services.

-A close contact exposure is defined by the Centers for Disease Control (CDC) as someone who was within 6 feet of a person with COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period.
+A close contact exposure is defined by the Centers for Disease Control (CDC) as someone who was within six feet of a person with COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period.
 If you meet the definition of a close contact, immediately quarantine.
 If you are not in the Regis testing protocol, contact your Primary Care Provider.
-If you are in the Regis testing protocol, email email@example.com.
+If you are in the Regis testing protocol, email firstname.lastname@example.org.
 If you don’t meet the definition of a close contact, continue your Daily Symptom Screening and practice social distancing, mask wearing, and good hand washing.

 If you think you have COVID-19 or answer yes to any of the Daily Symptom Screening questions, do not go into the Testing Center or Health Services.